wellesley-prog-sys/wasmtime/cranelift/isle/docs/language-reference.md

 ## ISLE Verification Extensions — Structured Reference

-This section documents the verification-specific extensions to the ISLE language.
-These extensions enrich ISLE with logical specifications, SMT type models, and explicit type instantiation mechanisms used during formal verification.
+This section documents the verification-specific extensions to ISLE.
+These constructs extend ISLE with a logical contract layer and an SMT-backed semantic layer for formal reasoning.

 At the top level of a verification-enabled ISLE file, four new definition forms are supported:
 1. `(spec ...)` - attaches a logical contract to a term